-Dan is the Appellate Practice Chair of Shook's Florida/Eleventh Circuit Team and is a Board Certified Specialist in Appellate Practice by the Florida Bar.
+Dan is Chair of Shook's Florida/Eleventh Circuit Appellate Practice Team and is a Board Certified Specialist in Appellate Practice by the Florida Bar.
 He has successfully handled individual, multiparty, and class action cases in various fields, including contracts, fraud, deceptive and unfair trade practices, product liability, toxic torts, insurance, employment, professional liability, construction, real estate, land use, probate, bankruptcy and numerous other business litigation matters.
 He has briefed and argued appeals in Florida’s appellate courts, as well as multiple federal and state appellate courts across the country.
 He has also tried jury and non-jury cases in state, federal and administrative courts.

 Dan has written on appellate procedure, class actions and product liability and has lectured on expert witnesses, appeals, class actions, federal practice, legal ethics and emerging issues in environmental law.
 He also devotes significant time to pro bono efforts, helping those who cannot afford legal representation with their criminal, civil, probate and family law problems.

 Trial and Appellate Counsel

 Ramirez v.
 E.I. du Pont de Nemours & Co.
 In a product liability case alleging an agrichemical caused cancer and other personal injuries, Dan obtained a defense verdict at trial, and then successfully defended the defense judgment on appeal.
 No. 09-cv-321-COVINGTON (M.D.
 Fla.
 2010), aff’d, 579 F. App’x 878 (11th Cir.
 2014).